API-Skeletons/zf-doctrine-querybuilder/README.md

 Configuring the Module
 ----------------------

-Copy `config/zf-doctrine-querybuilder.global.php.dist` to `config/autoload/zf-doctrine-querybuilder.global.php` and edit the list of invokables for orm and odm to those you want enabled by default.
+Copy `config/zf-doctrine-querybuilder.global.php.dist` to `config/autoload/zf-doctrine-querybuilder.global.php` and edit the list of aliases for orm and odm to those you want enabled by default.

 Use With Apigility Doctrine